wp-plugins/clipart/readme.txt

 == Frequently Asked Questions ==

-= Why are there no FAQs besides this one? =
+= Why are there no FAQs? =

-Because you haven't asked one yet.
+Because this plugin is too cool.

 == Screenshots ==